Incorporating Learnable Membrane Time Constant to Enhance Learning of Spiking Neural Networks

 In this paper, we propose a training algorithm that is capable of learning not only the synaptic weights but also membrane time constants of SNNs.
 As illustrated in Fig.\,\ref{figure: 1}, we find that adjustments of the synaptic weight and the membrane time constants have different effects on neuronal dynamics.
 We show that incorporating learnable membrane time constants is able to enhance the learning of SNNs.

 The main contributions of this paper can be summarized as follows: \begin{enumerate} \item[1)] We propose the backpropagation-based learning algorithm using spiking neurons with learnable membrane parameters, referred to as Parametric Leaky Integrate-and-Fire (PLIF) spiking neurons, which better represent the heterogeneity of neurons and thereby enhancing the expressiveness of the SNNs.
-We show that the SNNs consist of PLIF neurons are more robust to initial values and can learn faster than SNNs consist of neurons with a fixed time constant. \item[2)] We reevaluate the pooling methods in SNNs and discredit the previous conclusion that the max-pooling results in significant information loss.
-We show that the max-pooling can increase the fitting capability of SNNs in temporal tasks and reduce the computation cost by introducing the winner-take-all mechanism in the spatial domain and time-variant topology in the temporal domain. \item[3)] We evaluate our methods on both traditional static MNIST \cite{MNIST}, Fashion-MNIST \cite{FMNIST}, CIFAR-10 \cite{CIFAR10} datasets widely used in ANNs as benchmarks, and neuromorphic N-MNIST \cite{NMNIST}, CIFAR10-DVS \cite{DVS-CIFAR10}, DVS128 Gesture \cite{Amir_2017_CVPR} datasets that are applied to verify the network's temporal information processing capability.
+We show that the SNNs made of PLIF neurons are more robust to initial values and can learn faster than SNNs made of neurons with a fixed time constant. \item[2)] We reevaluate the pooling methods in SNNs and discredit the previous conclusion that max-pooling results in significant information loss.
+We find that compared to average-pooling, max-pooling is able to better preserve the asynchronous characteristic of neuron firing, as well as reduce the computation cost.
+Our experiments show that the performance of max-pooling is comparable to average-pooling. \item[3)] We evaluate our methods on both traditional static MNIST \cite{MNIST}, Fashion-MNIST \cite{FMNIST}, CIFAR-10 \cite{CIFAR10} datasets widely used in ANNs as benchmarks, and neuromorphic N-MNIST \cite{NMNIST}, CIFAR10-DVS \cite{DVS-CIFAR10}, DVS128 Gesture \cite{Amir_2017_CVPR} datasets that focus on verifying the network's temporal information processing capability.
 The proposed method exceeds state-of-the-art accuracy on nearly all tested datasets, using fewer time-steps. \end{enumerate}